-The superstring amplitudes defined using the naive picture-changing formalism is not well defined due to the presence of the unphysical singularities.
-The origin of these singularities can be identified with the fact that replacing the odd coordinates of the supermoduli space with PCOs is not possible in a smooth way over the entire supermoduli space.
-The choice of the locations of PCOs corresponds to a particular choice of a gauge for the worldsheet gravitino field \cite{VV1}.
-It is known that in general, choosing a globally-valid gauge for the gravitino field is impossible \cite{Witten, Donagi}.
-In the picture-changing formalism, this breakdown of the global choice of the gauge for the gravitino field shows up as the spurious singularities of the integration measure of the superstring amplitudes.
-The presence of the spurious singularities means that the computation of amplitudes in the superstring theory using PCOs has to be based on piecing together local descriptions.
-The vertical integration prescription introduced in \cite{Sen:2014pia} and systematically developed in \cite{Sen:2015hia} provides an efficient method to piece together the local descriptions.
-However, in order to implement the vertical integration prescription it is essential to know the explicit region over which superstring measure is supposed to be integrated. \\
+\newl Superstring amplitudes defined using the naive picture-changing formalism are not well-defined due to the presence of unphysical singularities.
+The origin of these singularities can be traced back to the fact that replacing the odd coordinates of the supermoduli space with PCOs is not possible in a smooth way over the entire supermoduli space.
+The choice of the locations of PCOs corresponds to a particular choice of a gauge for the worldsheet gravitino field \cite{VerlindeVerlinde198702}.
+It is known that choosing a globally-valid gauge for the gravitino field is impossible \cite{Witten2012a,Witten2012b,Witten2012c,Witten201306, DonagiWitten201304,DonagiWitten201404}.
+In the picture-changing formalism, this breakdown of the global choice of the gauge for the gravitino field shows up as the spurious singularities of the integration measure of a typical superstring amplitude.
+The presence of spurious singularities means that the computation of amplitudes in superstring theory using PCOs has to be based on piecing together local descriptions.
+The vertical integration prescription introduced in \cite{Sen201408} and systematically developed in \cite{SenWitten201504} provides an efficient method to piece together the local descriptions (see also \cite{ErlerKonopkaSachs201312}).
+However, in order to implement the vertical integration prescription, it is essential to know the explicit region over which a superstring measure is supposed to be integrated.

-{\bf Objective 2}: {\it Express the superstring amplitudes as an integration over an explicit region in Teichm\"uller space of hyperbolic Riemann surfaces in terms of Fenchel-Nielsen coordinates and describe a distribution of PCOs on the worldsheets that respects the above-mentioned factorization property.
-This makes implementing the vertical integration possible.
-The resulting superstring amplitudes are free from spurious poles.}
+\newl {\bf Objective 2}: {\it Expressing the superstring amplitudes as an integration over an explicit region in Teichm\"uller space of hyperbolic surfaces in terms of Fenchel-Nielsen coordinates and describe a distribution of PCOs on the worldsheets that respects the above-mentioned factorization property.}